2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-In addition, these events can also facilitate the announcement of Bitcoin-related projects, be an opportunity to lend equipment or books, preview a documentary; but also, for a conference or workshop on a given topic.
+In addition, these events can also facilitate the announcement of Bitcoin-related projects, provide an opportunity to lend equipment or books, preview a documentary, or host a conference or workshop on a given topic.
 We will discuss this in more detail in part 6/8 of this course, titled "[Examples of projects and initiatives](LINK).

 ####

-Although it is up to each community to form its own opinions, initiate its own projects and conduct its own experiments, **meet-ups seem to be essential for the development of Bitcoin and its communities**; and that, in all territories.
+Although it is up to each community to form its own opinions, initiate its own projects and conduct its own experiments, **meet-ups are essential for the development of Bitcoin and its communities**, in all territories.

 **Their organization, however, requires some planning and time**; and that is why, in this course, we endeavor to share the summarized experience of the [sixty French and Belgian Bitcoin communities](https://btcmap.org/communities/map#2/5.24949/0.20000); **so that you can create and develop your own community and meet-up as easily as possible**.